 There are two types of lymphedema: primary lymphedema, which is genetic; and secondary lymphedema, which is acquired.
 There are a number of reasons secondary lymphedema can develop, including parasitic infection, injury or trauma, cancer treatments (such as radiation therapy), removal of lymph nodes (for cancer biopsies), surgery, tumors, and skin infections — just to name a few.

 Lymphedema is chronic and progressive, and unfortunately, there is no cure yet.
 Symptoms can be managed, however.
 Treatment options include compression garments, pneumatic compression devices (also known as pumps), manual lymph drainage massages (MLD), and decongestive exercises; there are also surgical treatments to help alleviate symptoms.

 Tag Cloud: View Posts on These Topics

-awareness body image breast cancer cancer chronic illness chronic medical condition compression compression garment compression garments elephantiasis featured health interview LE&RN lipedema lymph lymphatic education and research network lymphatic filariasis lymphatic news lymphatic research lymphatic system lymphedema lymphedema awareness lymphedema awareness day lymphedema treatment lymphedema treatment act lymphie lymph nodes lymphoedema medical news medical research music national lymphedema network positivity primary lymphedema product review research news research roundup research study secondary lymphedema self esteem swelling treatment world lymphedema day wrapping
+awareness body image breast cancer cancer chronic illness chronic medical condition compression compression garment compression garments elephantiasis fundraiser health interview LE&RN lipedema lymph lymphatic education and research network lymphatic filariasis lymphatic news lymphatic research lymphatic system lymphedema lymphedema awareness lymphedema awareness day lymphedema treatment lymphie lymph nodes lymphoedema medical news medical research music national lymphedema network positivity primary lymphedema product review research news research roundup research study secondary lymphedema self esteem swelling treatment world lymphedema day wrapping